FELICIA A. HENRY

 Programming Committee Member, William (Bill) Averette Anderson Fund Fellowship (Student Council).
 2019-2021.

-LEADERSHIP AND MEMBERSHIPS IN PROFESSIONAL ORGANIZATIONS
+MEMBERSHIPS IN PROFESSIONAL ORGANIZATIONS

 Member, American Sociological Association.
 2019-present.